DFRLab/Twitter-Accounts-Creation-Date/README.md

 6. Add your Twitter Access Tokens and Keys.
 If you don't have one, here's the link to get your tokens: https://developer.twitter.com/en/apps

-7. To run an individual cell, click Shift + Enter.
+Note: To run an individual cell, click Shift + Enter.